Hikvision AcuSense NVR User Manual - NVR IPCAMERA SECURITY

 • Send Email – An alarm will cause the system to send an e-mail notification to the predefined e-mail address.

-• Notify Surveillance Center – An alarm will cause notification to be sent to the pre-defined Surveillance Center.
+• Notify Center – An alarm will cause notification to be sent to the pre-defined Surveillance Center.

 • Upload to FTP/Memory Card – An alarm will cause the system to upload a notification to a pre-defined FTP site or memory card.